ejmurc/discrub/README.md

 ```sh
 ./build/discrub
 ```

+## Development

+Contributions are welcome!
+If you're interested in contributing, please refer to [DEVELOPMENT.md](https://github.com/eliasmurcray/discrub/blob/mainline/DEVELOPMENT.md) for setup and contribution guidelines.

 ## Disclaimer
 **Self-botting violates Discord’s Terms of Service and can result in account termination.** Use this script at your own discretion.
 The author assumes no responsibility for any consequences arising from its use.